-In today’s post, we will identify the cause and then provide the possible resolution to the issue of why changes to calendar date in BIOS are not reflected in Windows 10.
-BIOS (Basic Input Output system) is the program a personal computer’s microprocessor uses to get the computer system started after you turn it on.
-It also manages data flow between the computer’s operating system and attached devices such as the hard disk, video adapter, keyboard, mouse and printer.
+In today’s post, we will identify the cause and then provide the possible resolution to the issue of why changes to calendar date in BIOS are not reflected in Windows 11/10.
+BIOS (Basic Input Output System) is the program a personal computer’s microprocessor uses to get the computer system started after you turn it on.
+It also manages data flow between the computer’s operating system and attached devices such as the hard disk, video adapter, keyboard, mouse, and printer.

 BIOS is an integral part of your computer and is a program that is made accessible to the microprocessor on an Erasable Programmable Read-only Memory (EPROM) chip.
 When you turn on your computer, the microprocessor passes control to the BIOS program, which is always located at the same place on EPROM.

-When BIOS boots up (starts up) your computer, it first determines whether all of the attachments are in place and operational and then it loads the operating system (or key parts of it) into your computer’s random access memory (RAM) from your hard disk or diskette drive.
+When you turn on your computer, your computer BIOS first determines whether all of the attachments are in place and operational and then it loads the operating system (or key parts of it) into your computer’s Random Access Memory (RAM) from your hard disk.

 Changing the Calendar date in BIOS is not reflected